 Regardless of the type of credit card you have, they all work in the same way.

 Once you are approved for a card, your card will be issued along with important information about payment deadlines, spending limits, and interest rates.
+Your fees and rates are determined by your credit history and credit score.

+You’ll be able to spend money based on your pre-set credit card limit.
 If you pay off the total amount every month, you will not have to pay any interest unless you use your card to withdraw cash.
-If you pay the minimum amount, you will be charged interest backdated to your date of purchase.
+If you pay the minimum amount, you’ll be charged interest backdated to your date of purchase.

 Other than the interest charges, you will also be liable to pay other applicable fees, such as annual membership fees, overage charges, and late fees.
+Read the fine print and familiarize yourself with all the fees and charges.

 How Credit Card Debt Snowballs